-Advocacy or a career?
-US students fear employer backlash amid war in Gaza
+‘Career on the line’: US students fear job backlash for protesting Israel

 “People have been fearful to the point where they don’t want to attend rallies anymore,” Mohammed said.
 “People are worried about the issue of jobs.”

-As demonstrations continue across the United States, protesters rallying for Israeli and Palestinian causes have become increasingly uneasy about the professional repercussions they could face for expressing their thoughts.
+As demonstrations continue across the United States, protesters rallying for the Palestinian cause have become increasingly uneasy about the professional repercussions they could face for expressing their thoughts.

 Those fears have materialised in several high-profile cases.
 On October 22, a top Hollywood agent resigned from the board of Creative Artists Agency (CAA) amid backlash after she compared Israeli actions to “genocide” on social media.